About us page

 Hey Y'all,

 We take our time and let our females grow until they are around 6-7 months old.
 We sometimes wait even longer then that before they are bred.
 We take our time with them.
 Let them grow some.
-We try to make sure they are good health wise and that they fit the temperament I am looking for to be apart of my breeding program..
+We try to make sure they are at a good healthy weight and that they fit the temperament I am looking for to be apart of my breeding program..
 I am very picky on what I breed and who I breed.
 Not all I keep back for breeding make the cut.
 Sometimes I end up keeping them or they go for pet homes,IF they can pass my own personal testing I came up with way back in WV.
-Just like any other breeder, I am still learning.
+BUT Just like any other breeder, I am still learning.
 And yes, I do make mistakes.
 And it has taken me years to get it to where it is now.
 But, no breeder is perfect.
 And that's the truth.

 Our rats are feed rat blocks with a mix of fruits and veggies.
-I like mixing things up and give them dog food(puppy chow/pride puppy formula) every so often.
+I like mixing things up and give them dog food also mixed in with they're rat blocks.
+It is a low protein dog food.
+I also get that from tractor supplies..
 Along with a nut mix, sunflower seeds, yogurt, baby snacks and yes they do get some human foods that I cook for dinner.
 As long as it's not harmful to them than they get it.
 My rats are so spoiled they get bottled water.
 Never water from the sink.

 Like I have stated I do my best to keep them as healthy as I can.